 3 hours.
-Offered spring (odd years).
-Format: online.
 This course examines the development of postsecondary education in the United States with attention to social context and to scope and variety of institutions.
 It aims to help students understand the origins of contemporary practices and problems in higher education.
 Major themes include the creation of diverse institutions, such as land-grant colleges, research universities, liberal arts colleges, women's colleges, community colleges, and historically black colleges and universities; the expansion and limitations of access to higher education; debates about the purposes of higher education; and the changing experiences of students.
 Particular emphasis is placed on the development and issues of Christian higher education.